Call for Proposals: WebSci-18 Workshops, Tutorials, Mini-Conferences, and other Events: Sunday 27 May 2018, VU Amsterdam

 Friday 26th November 2017 – Event proposal submissions Friday 08th December 2017 – Notification of event acceptance Friday 15th December 2017 – First launch of event websites

-- February 2018 – Event paper submission and notification deadlines (if applicable, details left to organizers)
+- Up till 06 April 2018 – Event paper submission and notification deadlines (if applicable, details left to organizers)

 - Friday 04th May 2018 – Camera-ready papers due for WebSci’18 Workshop Proceedings